2016 Cybercrime and Worst Hacks: Year in Review | CRM Daily

-It has already been a record-setting year for hacking scandals, and the headlines show no signs of slowing as we reach the end of 2016.
-Today's hack of Netflix's Twitter account by hacking collective OurMine is only the latest development in a year that has seen digital security become an issue of national security and election year politics.
+The past year was a record-setter for hacking scandals, and the headlines show no signs of slowing as 2017 kicks off.
+In previous years, most network intrusions targeted enterprises and large corporations.
+But in 2016, we saw a much more diverse field of victims, ranging from celebrities, technology CEOs, political parties, even Netflix and the Olympics.

-OurMine, which is "a self-described white hat security group," said it was just testing Netflix security.
-The group suggested Netflix contact it to find out more about the hack.
-OurMine tweeted its message this morning, along with an email address and logo, to the nearly 2.5 million Twitter followers of @netflix, which is Netflix's U.S. account.
-"At least two more hacked tweets were sent.
-All of them have since been deleted, presumably by the Netflix social media team," according to CNET.
+On Dec.
+21, the Netflix Twitter account was hit by hacking collective OurMine, "a self-described white hat security group."
+The hackers tweeted a message saying they were "just testing" Netflix security, and suggested Netflix contact them to find out more.
+OurMine tweeted its message, along with an email address and logo, to the nearly 2.5 million Twitter followers of @netflix, which is Netflix's U.S. account.

-In previous years, most network intrusions have targeted enterprises and large corporations.
-But this year we saw a much more diverse field of victims, ranging from celebrities, technology CEOs, political parties, and even the Olympics.
+2016 was also a year that saw digital security become an issue of national security and election year politics.

 More Political Hacks

-Perhaps one of the most disturbing trends in 2016 has been the increased use of hacking to achieve geopolitical goals.
+Perhaps one of the most disturbing trends in 2016 was the increased use of hacking to achieve geopolitical goals.
 Hacking groups linked to either the Kremlin or Russian president Vladimir Putin have been accused of reverting to Cold War tactics to weaken and delegitimize countries seen as political rivals.

 A hack of the World Anti-Doping Agency's database, resulting in the publication of private medical records for several U.S. athletes, was attributed to a group of Russian hackers going by the names "Team Tsar" and "Fancy Bear."
 The group was also accused of hacking the Democratic Party’s network to find embarrassing information about then-presidential candidate Hillary Clinton.

-The attack against the Democratic Party and the Clinton campaign appear to have been part of an orchestrated effort by Russia to use cyberwarfare to undermine the U.S. electoral process.
-While it's impossible to say what, if any, effect the hack had on the election of Donald Trump, the hack has escalated tensions between the two countries and caused no small amount of alarm within the U.S. intelligence community.
+The attack against the Democratic Party and the Clinton campaign was rumored to have been part of an orchestrated effort by Russia to use cyberwarfare to undermine the U.S. electoral process.
+While it's impossible to say what, if any, effect the hack had on the election of Donald Trump, it has escalated tensions between the two countries and caused alarm within the U.S. intelligence community.

 And it isn't just national security that was in the spotlight in 2016.
-The year also saw a big jump in ransomware attacks, with individuals being targeted by hackers who encrypt their data in to extort cash out of them.
-Perhaps the largest such attack this year featured the San Francisco transit system, which was targeted by a ransomware attack that resulted in travelers receiving free rides over the Thanksgiving weekend.
+The year also saw a big jump in ransomware attacks, with individuals being targeted by hackers who encrypt their data in order to extort cash.
+Perhaps the largest such attack in 2016 was against the San Francisco transit system, which was targeted by a ransomware attack that resulted in travelers receiving free rides over the Thanksgiving weekend.

 Individuals in the Crosshairs